zach-adams/hgv-deploy-full/README.md

 3. Update Apt with `sudo apt-get update && sudo apt-get upgrade`
 4. Install Git and Ansible with `sudo apt-get install ansible git`
 5. Clone this repository with `git clone https://github.com/zach-adams/hgv-deploy-full/`
-6. Edit `group_vars/all` with your specific details with `vim|emacs|nano group_vars/all`
-7. Edit `hosts` with your specific hostname `vim|emacs|nano hosts`
+6. Move into `hgv-deploy-full`
+7. Edit the `hosts` file and change `yourhostname.com` to your host name.
+If you have more than one website that you want to install on this server add each on a new line.
+8. Edit the name of `yourhostname.com` file in the `host_vars` folder to your hostname.
+If you have more than one website that you want to install on this server copy the current one and name it the hostname of the website.
-8. Run Ansible with `ansible-playbook -i hosts playbook.yml`
+9. Run Ansible with `sudo ansible-playbook -i hosts playbook.yml -c local`.
+If you have any errors please open a new issue in this repository.
-9. Remove the cloned git directory from your server
+10. Remove the cloned git directory from your server with `rm -rf hgv-deploy-full/`
-10. You may have to restart Varnish and Nginx to get it running: `sudo service varnish restart && sudo service nginx restart`
+11. Restart Varnish and Nginx with: `sudo service varnish restart && sudo service nginx restart`
-11. You're good to go!
-A new WordPress install running HHVM and Varnish should be waiting for you at your hostname!
+12. You're good to go!
+A new WordPress install running HHVM and Varnish should be waiting for you at your hostname/s!

+## Installing a New Website/Hostname

+*This only works on sites that were installed using the method above.
+Always backup your server before running code that could break it.*

+1. Backup your server
+2. Follow steps 1-6 above
+3. When you come to your `hosts` file follow the same steps however **do not include any previous installations of WordPress or hostnames, only list the new ones you want.**
+4. Likewise with your `host_var` folder
+5. Follow steps 9-12 and if you run into any issues or errors post them in this repository!

 ## Switching HHVM back to PHP-FPM